Deep Weakly-supervised Anomaly Detection: Introduction

+Our key insight is that since the unlabeled data is often mostly normal, the pairwise class labels offer rich three-way pairwise relation information that supports a joint learning of diverse discriminative patterns, including \textit{anomaly-anomaly, anomaly-normal, and normal-normal pairwise feature patterns}, avoiding the fitting of the seen abnormalities only.
+Our approach can then detect any seen/unseen abnormalities that fit the learned pairwise abnormal patterns, or deviate from the normal patterns.
+Further, the pairwise relation formulation seamlessly generates large-scale anomaly-informed surrogate class labels, \ie, the anomaly-anomaly and anomaly-unlabeled labels vs unlabeled-unlabeled.
+This significantly extends the training anomaly data, supporting effective training of a generalized detection model with the limited labeled data.

-In summary, this work makes the following four main contributions. \begin{itemize} \item We propose a novel formulation for synthesizing pairing-based data augmentation and ordinal regression to achieve deep weakly-supervised anomaly detection via `supervised' pairwise relation learning.
-This approach substantially augments the labeled data and learns \textit{anomaly-informed} detection models with desired \textit{generalizability}.
+In summary, this work makes four main contributions: \begin{itemize} \item \textbf{Problem and Approach}.
+We consider the under-explored yet crucial problem -- weakly-supervised anomaly detection -- and propose a novel pairwise relation learning approach PReNet to address the problem.
+PReNet learns diverse discriminative pairwise relation features, offering more generalized detection models than existing methods.

-\item A novel method, namely PReNet, is instantiated from our formulation to simultaneously learn the pairwise relations and anomaly scores by training a two-stream ordinal regression neural network, achieving \textit{data-efficient} learning and well-generalized models to detect known and unknown anomalies.
+\item \textbf{Detection Model}.
+PReNet is instantiated to a novel detection model that learns pairwise anomaly scores by minimizing a three-way prediction loss using a relation neural network.
+The model is trained with the support of significantly augmented pairwise anomaly data, enabling effective training of a generalized detection model.

-\item We theoretically and empirically show that our two-stream ordinal regression network can effectively leverage the large unlabeled data while being tolerant to small anomaly contamination.
+\item \textbf{Robustness}.
+We theoretically and empirically show that PReNet can effectively leverage the large unlabeled data while being tolerant to anomaly contamination.

-\item As a result, we show by our empirical results on 40 real-world datasets, including 12 datasets that contain known anomalies and 28 datasets that contain exclusively unknown anomalies, that PReNet (i) significantly outperforms four state-of-the-art competing methods in detecting both known and unknown anomalies, \eg, achieving 10\%-30\% improvement in precision-recall rates in detecting unknown anomalies, and (ii) obtains a substantially better data efficiency, \eg, it requires 50\%-87.5\% less labeled anomalies to perform comparably well to, or substantially better than, the best contenders. \end{itemize}
+\item \textbf{Large Empirical Support}.
+Our empirical results on 12 real-world datasets show that PReNet (i) significantly outperforms nine state-of-the-art (SOTA) competing methods in detecting seen and unseen anomalies, and (ii) obtains substantially better sample efficiency, \eg, it requires 50\%-87.5\% less labeled anomaly data to perform comparably well to, or better than, the best competing models.